Section A: UK Care Worker Visa Rules

 4. Skill Level Raise

 The minimum skill level for new Skilled Worker visa applicants has increased to RQF Level 6 (equivalent to a bachelor’s degree), up from RQF Level 3 (A-level equivalent).
-This reclassifies many roles, including care workers (now deemed RQF Level 2 for SOC 6135), as ineligible for new visas.
+This reclassifies many roles, including care workers, as ineligible for new visas.

 Transitional rules allow existing care workers to continue under the route until 22 July 2028, despite falling below the new, higher skill level, provided the transition conditions are met.